The Cannanes: History

 In the 2000s, the band continued play occasional shows in Australia as well as numerous overseas tours in Europe, Japan, The United States and Mexico.
 They also collaborated with electronica artist Explosion Robinson on the Felicity and Electro 2000 EPs and Trouble Seemed So Far Away album, and also collaborated with Steward (aka Stewart Anderson of Boyracer) on the Communicating at an Unknown Rate album and the Felicity EP.

 On 19 March 2013 a new EP Small Batch was released in the United States, and on 16 April the 7 track the Small Batch Remixes EP.
 In June the band returned to the United States as invited guests at the chickfactor zines 21st Festival and recording dates in Brooklyn & Flagstaff, AZ.
 On 5 July a new album, Howling at All Hours was released internationally on Melbourne-based label Chapter Music.McGovern, Kyle (2013) "Stream the Cannanes’ Brainy ‘A Bigger Splash,’ From DIY Icons’ First LP in Over a Decade", Spin, 12 June 2013.
 Retrieved 5 November 2016 This was followed by an East Coast Australian tour and the release of a single on new US label Emotional Response, before the year was out.
+The band wrote a song, "Tempus Fugit," to commemorate the late Australian Prime Minister, Gough Whitlam after he died in October 2014.

 2015 saw a flurry of activity following the well received January 'Original Masters' re-issue of the Communicating at an Unknown Rate album including a West Coast U.S. tour as well as shows in New York and Berlin.
 In 2016 the band returned to Flagstaff to finish work on an as yet unreleased album as well as headlining the opening night of The San Francisco Pop Fest, and later in the year released and launched a 12" remastered Picture Disc version of their 2nd and to date most popular LP.

+In 2016 they released a deluxe redux / remastered version of A Love Affair With Nature (their 1989 LP), including a 12″ picture disc, with free digital component and a PDF booklet.
+They also uploaded to YouTube a collection of songs filmed live in Redfern, Sydney, back in 1989.
+These were “Live at 65” referring to 65 Cope Street Redfern NSW.